-The Biology (AS) major is for students with an interest and a desire to pursue an education and a career in the Biological Sciences.
-Its purpose is to enable students to transfer to an upper division college or university with junior status and the ability to complete a bachelor’s degree with two additional years of full-time study.
-The major provides seamless transfer to SUNY institutions for students with a variety of specific interests in the Biological Sciences
+The Biology (AS) degree program is for students with an interest and a desire to pursue an education and a career in the Biological Sciences.
+Its purpose is to enable students to transfer to an upper-division college or university with junior status and the ability to complete a bachelor’s degree with two additional years of full-time study.
+The degree program provides a seamless transfer to SUNY institutions for students with a variety of specific interests in the Biological Sciences

 Program Goals and Objectives

 The Program Educational Goals are to provide:

 - A course of study which enables graduates to transfer seamlessly into four-year baccalaureate programs in Biology or a Biology-related discipline.

 - A core of mathematics and science courses suitable for continued coursework at the four-year level and in support of continued education or professional endeavors upon attainment of the baccalaureate degree.

 - Individualized advisement which will assist each student when developing their educational and career goals including transfer to an upper-division institution.

 The thing I like most about Biology is the challenge of learning how life functions on a macro and micro-level understanding – from cells and their functions in biology to the various reactions between molecules in the chemistry courses.
 But, my favorite aspect of Biology is the hands on approach in the labs as they bring science to “life”.
 There were multiple factors that led me to choosing NCCC as the starting point to my studies.
 NCCC offers a variety of program tracks within the biology major, reasonable cost to attend the school, easy access to professors if assistance is needed, and the location is not far from home.